Medicine labels: Guidance on TGO 91 and TGO 92

 Guidance on this additional legislation is outside the scope of this document.

 A four (4) year transition period has been provided for the implementation of TGO 91 and 92 which, together, will eventually replace Therapeutic Goods Order No. 69 - General requirements for labels for medicines (TGO 69).

 - Specific transition period provisions are described in section 4 of the Orders.

 - During this time, medicines must comply with either TGO 69 or TGO 91/TGO 92 (whichever is relevant).

-- At the end of the transition period, medicines must comply with either TGO 91 or TGO 92, whichever is relevant.
+- Medicines that are released for supply on or after 1 September 2020 (the end of the transition period) must comply with either TGO 91 or TGO 92, whichever is relevant.

 How to use the guidance